jccrosby/smart-ai-adoption/slides.md

 # The Cursor "Experiment"

 - **Skipped Learn:** Vague goal, focused on tech over specific problems, and ignored readiness
-- **Skipped Experiment/Assess:** Underestimated verification needs, overlooked accuracy and security risks, ignored domain/context limitations.
+- **Skipped Experiment/Assess:** We had no clear goals, no way to measure success, and no understanding of the risks
-- **Failed Pivot/Propagate:** Resulted in chaos, inconsistent adoption, decreased productivity, potential security issues, no way to measure impact
+- **Failed Pivot/Propagate:** Resulted in chaos, inconsistent usage, wasted resources and time, potential security and IP issues, no way to measure impact

 <!--
+So, that experiment was a failure, but not because of the tool.
+Because of the process or lack of process.

-When we try to apply LEAP to the Cursor "Experiment"
+If we apply LEAP to what happened:

 - **Skipped Learn:**
   - Vague goal ("increase velocity")
   - Focused on tech (GenAI) over specific problems
   - Ignored readiness (knowledge, skills, codebase, IP)
-- **Skipped Experiment/Assess:**
-  - Underestimated verification needs
+- **We weren't able to Experiment or Assess because:**
+  - We had no clear goals
+  - No way to measure success
-  - Overlooked accuracy and security risks
+  - and there was zero understanding of the risks
-  - Ignored domain/context limitations
-- **Failed Pivot/Propagate:**
+- **Pivot or Propagate - based on what?:**
-  - Resulted in chaos
+  - The "experiment" if you can call it that resulted in chaos
-  - Inconsistent adoption
+  - Inconsistent experimentation and usage
-  - Decreased productivity
+  - Wasted resources and time
-  - Potential security issues
+  - Potential security and intellectual property (IP) issues
   - No way to measure impact

 The experiment failed to provide any real value.
-I'm sure some enjoyed checking out a new tool, but it was a waste of time and effort.
+I'm sure some enjoyed checking out a new tool, but it really ended up being a waste of time and effort.
 -->

 ---